-- After the device turns off, press and hold the Sleep/Wake button again until you see the Apple logo
+- Drag the slider to turn the device off and after the device turns off, press and hold that Side/Top/Power button again until you see the Apple Logo

 How to force restart

-- On an iPhone 7 or iPhone 7 Plus: Press and hold both the Sleep/Wake and Volume Down buttons for at least ten seconds, until you see the Apple logo
+- On an iPhone 7 or iPhone 7 Plus: Press and hold both the Side and Volume Down buttons for at least 10 seconds, until you see the Apple logo

 - Go to Settings> iTunes & App Store> Tap your Apple ID and select Sign Out

 - Alternatively, Open Settings > iTunes & App Store